MishaGalin/AutoBrightnessControl/README.md

-Usage of this app is super simple, all you have to do is to run the brightness_control.exe file (unless you want to change something via arguments).
+This app is very easy to use, all you have to do is to run brightness_control.exe (unless you want to change something via arguments).
 You don't need to have python interpreter or any python libraries installed.

-You can also create a task in Windows Task Manager to have this app autorun on startup with desired arguments using the file create_task.bat (run as administrator!!!).
+You can also create a task in Windows Task Manager to have this app autorun on startup with desired arguments using create_task.bat (run as administrator!!!).

 You can get your coordinates on this website: https://www.latlong.net/